davidlougheed/strkit/README.md

 ### Troubleshooting:

-Slow performance can result from running `stronger call` on a system with OpenMP, due to a misguided attempt at multithreading under the hood somewhere in Numpy/Scipy (which doesn't work here due to repeated initializations of the Gaussian mixture model.)
+Slow performance can result from running `stronger call` or `stronger re-call` on a system with OpenMP, due to a misguided  attempt at multithreading under the hood somewhere in Numpy/Scipy (which doesn't work here due to  repeated initializations of the Gaussian mixture model.)
 To fix this, set the following environment variable before running:

 ```bash